Underground Railroad Project: Anti-Slavery

 - These objections to the Vermont Anti-Slavery Society were sometimes violent.
 In 1835 abolitionist Samuel J. May made a lecture tour through the state and was mobbed five times.
 May was an agent of the Massachusetts Anti-Slavery Society and the first Unitarian minister to propose, from the pulpit, immediate emancipation.

 The most famous riot took place at Montpelier where Mr. May had been invited to address the Society.
 Many of the members of the legislature then in session were abolitionists, and May was offered the use of Representatives Hall for his first meeting.
-In spite of a few rotten eggs and stones appearing on the capitol grounds as a warning to him, he gave his speech and accepted a second invitation for the next evening from the pulpit of the First Presbyterian Church.
+In spite of a few rotten eggs and stones appearing on the capitol grounds as a warning to him, he gave his speech and accepted a second invitation for the next evening from the pulpit of the Congregational Church.

 In the morning, placards appeared about the town advising "the people generally and ladies in particular not to attend the anti-slavery meeting, as....as the person who is advertised to speak will be prevented by violence if necessary."
 In the afternoon May received a letter, requesting him to leave town, "without any further attempt to hold forth the absurd doctrine of antislaver."
 At the appointed hour he mounted the pulpit and started to speak.